Discover Lisbon charm with our comprehensive travel guide. Find out what to do and eat, where to go and stay, costs, itineraries and more.

 You can also buy food at supermarkets, mini markets, convenience stores and fruit shops spread throughout the city and then have a picnic, enjoying the sun in the many gardens of the city.

-Other important tips about Lisbon
+Other important travel tips about Lisbon

 Find other essential information about Lisbon that you should know, such as health, internet and communications, money and bank cards, opening hours, holidays, electricity, tourist offices and savings tips.